partun/project_CIL_2023/README.md

 #### combine type
 - l1: only use the last hidden layer to generate tweet embeddings
-- wl4: weighted average the last 4 hidden layers to generae tweet embeddings
+- wl4: weighted average the last 4 hidden layers to generate tweet embeddings
 - l4cnn: use last 4 hidden layers with cnn to generate tweet embeddings
 - l8cnn: use both the last 4 and intermediate 4 hidden layers with cnn to generate tweet embeddings